I found a home I want to buy, how do I proceed to purchase?

 6. Mortgage

 Ideally, before starting your house search, you should have determined how much you can afford to spend and have a valid mortgage approval “in principle” from a lending bank.
-If you don’t have that, now is the time to apply for it.
+If you don’t have that, now is the time to apply.

-A mortgage application, known as a Bakasha Ekronit, is a request to borrow a specified amount of money and consideration is based on your personal and financial situation.
-You can apply to any bank for a mortgage, either directly or via a mortgage broker.
-With the application, you will be required to submit a copy of your ID, and its appendix, pay slips from the last three months (if self-employed, tax reports approved by an accountant), bank statements from the last three months, and if applicable, any other mortgage or loan reports.
+A mortgage application, known as a Bakasha Ekronit, is a request to borrow a specified amount of money, and consideration is based on your personal and financial situation.
+You can apply to any bank for a mortgage directly or via a mortgage broker.
+With the application, you will be required to submit a copy of your ID and its appendix, pay slips from the last three months (if self-employed, tax reports approved by an accountant), bank statements from the previous three months, and if applicable, any other mortgage or loan reports.

-An answer should be sent by the bank within a few days, and if approved, you will receive an Ishur Ekroni, a confirmation “in principle”, which is valid for two months.
-This implies that you have been approved to borrow the amount of money requested, however, it does not mean that you can purchase any property you wish.
-To take a mortgage on a specific property, you must present the bank with an appraisal that has been conducted by one of the licensed appraisers who works with that bank.
-The appraisal is to assure you and the bank that the price you’ve agreed to pay for the home is fair.
+The bank should send an answer within a few days, and if approved, you will receive an Ishur Ikroni, a confirmation “in principle” valid for two months.
+This implies that you have been approved to borrow the amount requested; however, it does not mean you can purchase any property you wish.
+To take a mortgage on a specific property, you must present the bank with an appraisal conducted by one of the licensed appraisers who works with that bank.
+The appraisal assures you and the bank that the price you’ve agreed to pay for the home is fair.

-Once you are satisfied with the valuation of the property, you’ve agreed on a price with the seller, secured a mortgage, and accepted the condition of the property based on the engineer’s opinion, you are ready to proceed to purchase.
+Once you are satisfied with the valuation of the property, you’ve agreed on a price with the seller, secured a mortgage, and accepted the property’s condition based on the engineer’s opinion, you are ready to proceed with the purchase.
 At this stage, your attorney will lead the process.

 This guide is intended to provide the reader with general information and not to serve as legal or other professional advice.
 Readers are advised to obtain advice from qualified professionals before entering into any real estate transaction.